Knutsford: Religion

+Ordination Test School

+In 1919, Toc H founder Tubby Clayton opened a school (originally in the abandoned Knutsford Gaol) to begin the training of men leaving the armed forces, so that they might eventually train for ordination.
+This first Knutsford Ordination Test School, for service-men and funded by central church funds, was closed in 1922 and a new, private successor for civilians opened in a house in Knutsford called "Kilrie" in the same year.
+The school moved to the Old Rectory in Hawarden, Wales, where it was opened by A. G. Edwards, Bishop of St Asaph and Archbishop of Wales, and Cosmo Lang, Archbishop of York, on 26 January 1927.
+By Michaelmas 1939, when the Old Rectory was required for housing refugees, the school relocated one last time to Hawarden Castle before closing finally the next year.

+There were other Ordination Test Schools, including the predecessor of the House of the Epiphany, Kuching.

 Education

-Knutsford has six primary schools (one of these is a Roman Catholic school and another is a private school).
-Knutsford also has a high school: Knutsford Academy, which also has a Sixth Form.
+Knutsford has four primary schools (one of these is a Roman Catholic school); it also has a high school, Knutsford Academy, which also has a sixth form.
 Some secondary school pupils from the town travel to schools in Altrincham, Hartford, Holmes Chapel, Hale and Macclesfield.
 Some sixth formers from the town travel to colleges in Northwich and Timperley.
-Macclesfield College run some adult education courses in Knutsford and Age UK run computer courses for the over 50s at Knutsford Library (as well as other libraries in Cheshire).
+Macclesfield College run some adult education courses in Knutsford and Age UK run computer courses for the over 50s at Knutsford Library.

 Sport

 Knutsford Cricket Club was established in 1881 and plays its home games on Mereheath Lane in the Cheshire Cricket Alliance.

 Toft Cricket Club is located at Booths Park, Chelford Road.
-The Cricket Club gets its name from a neighbouring civil parish of Toft where the original ground was located when the club was established in 1928.
+The Cricket Club gets its name from a neighbouring civil parish of Toft, where the original ground was located when the club was established in 1928.
 Toft play in the ECB Premier Division of the Cheshire County Cricket League It won the National Village Championship trophy at Lords in 1989.